jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Deduction
 (3) The person is allowed a deduction for an amount equal to an amount given by the formula in subsection (4).
 Deduction formula
-(4) For the purposes of subsection (3), the amount is calculated using the following formula: loss balance extinguished − subsequent deductions.
+(4) For the purposes of subsection (3), the amount is calculated using the following formula:loss balance extinguished − subsequent deductions.
 Definition of items in formula
 (5) In the formula,—
   (a) loss balance extinguished is the loss balance cancelled under subsection (2):